Egg Freezing Services Questions and Answers

 During the initial consultation, your reproductive endocrinologist will review your medical history, perform a physical exam, and conduct various tests to determine hormone levels, the quantity and quality of your eggs, ovarian function, and other measures.
 In addition, your reproductive endocrinologist will also talk with you about the egg freezing process, the number of eggs you can expect to retrieve, and instructions for medications, and your ovarian stimulation treatment plan.

 How long is the egg freezing process?

-From the birth control stage to the completion of the egg freezing process, it can take between three to four weeks.
+From the birth control stage to the completion of the egg freezing process, it can take between three and four weeks.
 The birth control stage takes approximately two to three weeks, followed by 10 to 12 days of ovarian stimulation.
 After the egg retrieval procedure, you will be contacted the next day to let you know the number of eggs that were frozen.

 For a consultation with our reproductive endocrinologist or more information about egg freezing services at The New Hope Center for Reproductive Medicine, please give us a call or schedule an appointment with us right here on our website!
-We serve patients from Virginia Beach VA, Rudee Heights VA, Lynnhaven VA, Linkhorn Estates VA, and Dam Neck VA.
+We serve patients from Virginia Beach VA, Rudee Heights VA, Lynnhaven VA, Linkhorn Estates VA and Dam Neck VA.